whad-team/whad-client/doc/source/cli/ble/ble-central.rst

-.. _whad-ble-central:
+.. _whad-wble-central:

-ble-central: Bluetooth Low Energy GATT client
+wble-central: Bluetooth Low Energy GATT client
 =============================================

-``ble-central`` provides a scanner that can be used to detect surrounding BLE devices as well as a GATT client allowing to connect to a remote BLE device and access its services and characteristics.
+``wble-central`` provides a scanner that can be used to detect surrounding BLE devices as well as a GATT client allowing to connect to a remote BLE device and access its services and characteristics.
 This tool must be used with a device supporting the *Bluetooth Low Energy* domain.